 To choose a roommate, each student must put each other's name and student ID number down on the application.
 We will make every effort to house you together.
 Due to FERPA, we cannot release another student’s information via email, phone or in person.
 However, once you have received an assignment, you can access your roommate and suitemate information by logging back into your housing portal.

 Currently, residence hall access is limited to only the students assigned to each hall and University staff supporting the building.
 No outside guests/visitors will be permitted in the halls.

 Can I change my meal plan?

 How do I cancel?

 You can log back into the Housing portal (where you applied) to cancel your Housing application.
 You can also find a link to that portal through your myMemphis dashboard under Student Pages>My Resources> Housing and Residence Life.
 Please contact us at email@example.com for more information on the cancellation process.

 What is the meningitis requirement?

-The State of Tennessee requires all new students under the age of 22 who will be living in a University of Memphis residence to be immunized against meningococcal disease on or after your16th birthday and provide proof of receiving this immunization before moving into your residence.
+The State of Tennessee requires all new students under the age of 22 who will be living in a University of Memphis residence to be immunized against meningococcal disease on or after your 16th birthday and provide proof of receiving this immunization before moving into your space.
 Proof should be uploaded through your MyMemphis account.